mks0601/3DMPPE_POSENET_RELEASE/README.md

 to test the network on the GPU 0,1 with 20th epoch trained model. `--gpu 0,1` can be used instead of `--gpu 0-1`.

 ## Results
 Here I report the performance of the PoseNet.
-Also, you can download pre-trained models of the PoseNetNet in [here](https://drive.google.com/drive/folders/1UOfSrC2_PGkBXALP3pda5sYqRoG7eFxF?usp=sharing) and bounding boxs (from DetectNet) and root joint coordintates (from RootNet) of Human3.6M, MSCOCO, and MuPoTS-3D dataset in [here](https://drive.google.com/drive/folders/1oPugnYuxPnVSKtxpGQuzJKimhq7PtX_M?usp=sharing).
+* Download pre-trained models of the PoseNetNet in [here](https://drive.google.com/drive/folders/1UOfSrC2_PGkBXALP3pda5sYqRoG7eFxF?usp=sharing)
+* Bounding boxs (from DetectNet) and root joint coordintates (from RootNet) of Human3.6M, MSCOCO, and MuPoTS-3D dataset in [here](https://drive.google.com/drive/folders/1oPugnYuxPnVSKtxpGQuzJKimhq7PtX_M?usp=sharing).

 #### Human3.6M dataset using protocol 1
 For the evaluation, you can run `test.py` or there are evaluation codes in `Human36M`.